 MOL also held a new session featuring an overview of anti-bribery laws and regulations in Japan and overseas for executives and employees.

 MOL also held E-learning sessions about the Antitrust Act, Competition Act, and Anti-corruption (Anti-bribery) measures to provide distance learning targeting group companies in Japan and overseas.
-In FY2017, 5,550 employees took the E-learning session about the Antitrust Act and Competition Act, and 5,191 employees attended the Anti-corruption (Anti-bribery) session.
+In FY2020, 6,129 employees took the E-learning session about the Antitrust Act and Competition Act, and 6,202 employees attended the Anti-corruption (Anti-bribery) session.
 We made the Antimonopoly Act course mandatory for all personnel assigned to a new career level, thus continually providing added programs for executives and employees every year.

 Antitrust Act or Competition Law

-* E-learning sessions about the Anti-monopoly Act or Competition law and Anti-corruption were presented at MOL Group companies in Japan and overseas.
-Sessions on Internal Control and Information Security were held only in Japan.
+* E-learning sessions about the Anti-monopoly Act or Competition law and Anti-corruption, and ICT security Governance were presented at MOL Group companies in Japan and overseas.
+Sessions on Internal Control and Information Security, insider trading, and Safety Culture were held only in Japan.

 Rules of Conduct